 10. Procedure for reporting: UE establishes PDU Session for the transfer of collected data as per the configured URSP rules.
 UE may have its application client that is responsible for communicating with the 5GC NF and/or packaging measurement results for collection and exposure.

-11. Processing of collected data before exposure: The NF supporting the data collection and transfer may perform additional data processing before exposure of data from MNO domain towards the AF.
+11. Processing of collected data before exposure: DCSF may perform additional data processing before exposure of data from MNO domain towards the AF.
 The range of operations include data anonymisation (remove UE IDs from collected data and act as a proxy for data exposure towards AF), data aggregation (aggregates data from multiple UEs and then expose the aggregated data towards AF) as requested by the AF.
-The NF also may provide additional metadata about the collected data (including whether the data is for training or inference or both) and data collection process (including the QoS parameters applicable to the QoS flow carrying this data in 5GS, e.g. 5QI, ARP).
+The DCSF also may provide additional metadata about the collected data (including whether the data is for training or inference or both) and data collection process (including the QoS parameters applicable to the QoS flow carrying this data in 5GS, e.g. 5QI, ARP).

-12. The NF supporting the data collection and transfer notifies the AF via NEF of the results of the request for data collection and transfer including the exposure of the transferred data.
+12. The DCSF notifies the AF via NEF of the results of the request for data collection and transfer including the exposure of the transferred data.

-Editor's note: How the visibility requirement is fulfilled is FFS.
+DCSF is a 5GC NF under the MNO configuration and hence fulfils the visibility requirement for collection and transfer of standardized data.

 6.8.4 Impacts on services, entities and interfaces

-This solution impacts the NF supporting the data collection and transfer and NEF.
+This solution impacts the DCSF and NEF.

-Editor's note: Details on impacts will be finalized after it is clarified which NF within the MNO domain supports the data collection and transfer.

-Data Collection NF:
+DCSF:

 - New 5GC entity to support UE data collection and transfer.